 Hannah Wang, Editorial Board Member.
 Hannah is a Trinity junior from Charlotte, N.C. double majoring in Political Science and Music.
 Outside of the Board, she is involved in leading the Duke-UNC China Leadership Summit and Duke Asian American Theater.
 In her spare time, she enjoys composing, making piano covers of rap songs, Zumba and late-night philosophical debates.

 Claire Ballentine, ex-officio non-voting member.
-Claire is a Trinity junior from Gatlinburg, Tenn. majoring in sociology with a certificate in policy journalism and media studies.
-She is the Editor-in-Chief of The Chronicle and in her spare time, loves running and watching movies in theaters.
+Claire is a Trinity junior from Gatlinburg, Tennessee majoring in sociology with a certificate in policy journalism and media studies.
+She was the Editor-in-Chief of The Chronicle for its 112th volume, and currently serves as the editor for the Towerview section of The Chronicle.
+In her spare time, she loves running and watching movies in theaters.